Get cover to suit your budget and lifestyle.

 You can get free eye tests in Australia as long as you have Medicare.
-Here’s what you need to know about the road to a new pair of glasses.
+Here’s what you need to know.

 What is an eye test?

 There are actually a few tests that eye doctors can perform to diagnose vision problems.
 The best way to think about eye tests is to break them down into main categories, but they will normally be done during one visit:

 This is a series of tests that try to work out if you have a problem with your vision.
 It doesn't diagnose any problems, but it does tell the doctor whether there is a problem for further review.
 During a vision screening, an optician (an eye care professional who is not a doctor) will test for the following:

 - How well your eyes react to light

 - How clear you can see at distances (that chart with the big E)

 - How well your two eyes coordinate with each other